yaotianzhang/yaotianzhang.github.io/_pages/about.md

 - **Aug 31, 2023**: I become a Ph.D. student at the School of Journalism and Communication, Nanjing University. 🎓

 ## Selected Publications

+- **Let Us Not Wallow in the Valley of Despair: The Role of Emotion, Panic, and Sympathy Discourses in Promoting Productive Actions**

+  Zhang, Y., Sun, Y., Lu, G., Chen, Z. \*, & Wang, C.-J. \*

+  _International Journal of Business Communication_, 2025. https://doi.org/10.1177/23294884251333665

 - **Unraveling the Shape of Social Media Narratives: Analyzing the Effects of Online Interaction and Narrative Structure on Attention to Digital Asset Transactions**